Ukrainian Cup: History

 In 1944 as compensation for the canceled republican championship there was conducted next tournament in September.
 The decision to conduct the tournament was adopted on 6 September 1944 by the Central Committee of the Communist Party of Ukraine.
 The tournament was also known as Ukrainian Cup or Ukrainian Bowl (Келих УРСР, Kelykh URSR).
 After World War II, subsequent editions of the national Cup were downgraded to a republican cup competition that was limited to lower league clubs and teams participating in the KFK competitions (amateurs).
 The timeframe of the tournament also shifted from spring time to fall (end of calendar year).
 Already in 1948 FC Lokomotyv Kharkiv as one of the Soviet Top League clubs from Ukraine chose not to participate in the Ukrainian Cup competition.
 In 1959 the tournament was cancelled completely and replaced with Football Cup among collective of physical culture (a predecessor to Ukrainian Amateur Cup).

-In 1970s the Ukrainian Cup competitions were revived and conducted parallel to Ukrainian Amateur Cup for several seasons.
-In second half of 1970 the tournament was discontinued once again until 1990.
+In the 1970s, the Ukrainian Cup competitions were revived and conducted parallel to Ukrainian Amateur Cup for several seasons.
+In second half of 1970, the tournament was discontinued once again until 1990.

 The first Cup competition in independent Ukraine had an unlikely winner, similar to the championship of 1992.
 The main contender, Dynamo Kyiv, settled for a draw in its first game at home against a team that was an amateur club in Soviet times, Skala Stryi.
 In the following quarter-finals round, the team faced defeat by Torpedo Zaporizhia.
 Eventually that competition was won by Chornomorets Odesa.

 In 2008, the Football Federation of Ukraine signed a contract with the company Datagroup, naming the company as the main sponsor of the tournament for the next four years.
 Datagroup introduced its new version of the cup trophy, the first winner of which became Shakhtar Donetsk.
 In 2010, there was an attempt to launch an independent website for the competition, which was active for only a couple of months.